ULStats/MA4128Assessment-2018/JackForde - Apache Kafka.md

 * Event Sourcing
 * Log Aggregation
 ### Messaging System
 Traditionally a messaging system uses one of two models: queuing and publish and subscribe.
 In a queue, a pool of consumers may read from a server and each record goes to one of them; in publish-subscribe the record is broadcast to all consumers.
 Each Model has both advantages and disadvantages.
 The advantage of Kafka is that every topic has both of these properties.
 As a result Kafka is often used for scenarios where high throughput, reliable delivery, and scalability are important.
+Kafka is comparable to traditional messaging systems such as ActiveMQ or RabbitMQ.
+### Storage System
+Kafka works well storage system.
+When data is written to Kafka it is also replicated for fault-tolerance.
+The disk structures Kafka uses scale well, meaning Kafka will perform the same whether you have 50 KB or 50 TB of data on the server.